fatimp/REVAnalyzer/README.md

 ## Authors

-Andrey S. Zubov, Digital Core group, MIPT.
+Andrey S. Zubov, Center for Computational Physics, Landau School for Physics and Research, Moscow Institute of Physics and Technology.